 Our success is dependent upon the performance of our senior management and our ability to attract and retain qualified personnel for all areas of our organization.
 We may not be successful in attracting and retaining personnel on a timely basis, on competitive terms or at all.
 If we are unable to attract and retain the necessary personnel, our business would be harmed.
 Our executive officers and employees can terminate their employment at any time, and the loss of these individuals could harm our business, especially if we are not successful in developing adequate succession plans.
 In recent years, we have appointed several new executive officers across multiple functions, and we may have additional changes in the future.
-For example, in 2022, we have appointed a new chief operating officer and chief transformation officer, a new chief financial officer.
+For example, in 2022, we have appointed a new chief operating officer and chief transformation officer, a new chief accounting officer, a new general counsel, a new chief marketing officer, a new chief people officer and a new chief financial officer.
 In 2023, we also appointed a new chief digital officer.
 The transition and the departure of members of our senior management could result in additional attrition in our senior management and key personnel, and any significant change in leadership over a short period of time could harm our business, operating results and financial condition.